-The Walls are built almost entirely of magnesian limestone from near Tadcaster about 10 miles southwest of York.
-This is a very variable stone but it often looks warmer, with more variable shades of light brown-yellow than other, uniformly white-grey, limestones.
+The Walls are built almost entirely of magnesian limestone from near Tadcaster about 10 miles south-west of York.
+This is a very variable stone but it often looks warmer, with variable shades of light brown-yellow than other, uniformly white-grey, limestones.
+P.2.7.
 This variable colour is partly because of the metal salts it contains, its salts include the salts of magnesium that give the stone its name [other limestones are nearly all calcium carbonate] but it is probably when it contains iron salts that it has a warmer colour and it seems to be the warmer coloured stone which turns red-pink when it is scorched by fire [a little like rust: iron oxide].
+P.8.1.

 The stone was laid down at the bottom of a shallow, very salty bit of sea where few creatures lived so it has few fossils.
 While it was turning into rock it was unevenly soaked in chemicals, this brought in the magnesium and iron, dissolved some shell fossils and made some bits of the rock very vulnerable to acid rain.
 Blocks made of this vulnerable rock have weathered fast since Victorian times [smoke and engine fumes made the rain acid].
 The stone flakes off or turns to powder when water soaks in rather than just washing over the surface.
 Carvings and even the edges of arrow slits on the Walls are most likely to get soaked and start "weathering" in this way.
+P.6.2.

 When shell fossils have been dissolved even newly cut stone will have small holes in it.
 When there are small patches of vulnerable stone in a big block, these will become holes when the block weathers.
-These are two of the ways nature produces hollows in the stone of the Walls, these hollows can be mistaken for the scars of bullets and canon balls -but most people think there are real scars to be seen too.
+These are two of the ways nature produces hollows in the stone of the Walls, these hollows can be mistaken for the scars of bullets and cannon balls -but most people think there are real scars to be seen too.
+P.7.2, P.7.3.

 The Romans used regular sized blocks a bit larger than a modern brick but the medieval masons used much larger, squared blocks of varied sizes.
-They both used lime mortar to cement the blocks together -and used rubble and mortar as a thick filling sandwiched between two walls of shaped blocks.
-The medieval masons did not tie the two walls of shaped blocks together so they tend to move apart - modern repairs use hidden metal ties.
+P.13.7.
+They both used lime mortar to cement the blocks together - and used rubble and mortar as a thick filling sandwiched between two walls of shaped blocks.
+The medieval masons did not tie the two walls of shaped blocks together so they tend to move apart -modern repairs use hidden metal ties.
+The Romans sometimes seemed to have used a through layer of red tiles as a tie.
+P.14.4.